Neighbourhood unit: Principles

-The neighbourhood unit was embraced for its community idealism, and many of the public sectors in those countries which were exposed to the theorem have since adopted its purpose; of protecting and promoting the public health and of considering the safety and welfare of citizens.
-Furthermore, private developers and investors continue to construct and fund planned communities based upon many of the concepts tenets, due to consumer demand for the idealistic community intimacy associated with living with heteronormative homo reciprocans of similar socioeconomic status.
-These attractive qualities of the concept of the neighbourhood unit are referred to by Allaire, "as reflecting a nostalgia for rural living".
+The neighbourhood unit was embraced for its community idealism, and many of the public sectors in those countries which were exposed to the theorem have since adopted its purposes of protecting public health and considering the safety and welfare of citizens.
+Furthermore, private developers and investors continue to construct and fund planned communities based upon many of the concept's tenets, responding to consumer demand for the community intimacy associated with living with heteronormative homo reciprocans of similar socioeconomic status.
+These attractive qualities of the neighbourhood unit are referred to by Allaire as "reflecting a nostalgia for rural living."

 Urban application

 The Caoyang New Village in Shanghai developed based on the neighborhood unit concept.